Facelift

 What is a Facelift?

-A Facelift or Rhitidectomy is a surgical procedure used to address signs of aging in the face and neck.
-These signs include cheek descent or ptosis, deep nasolabial folds, jowls and marionette lines, and neck rhytids or wrinkles and bands.
+A Facelift or Rhytidectomy is a surgical procedure used to tackle signs of aging in the face and neck.
+These signs include cheek descent or ptosis.
+They also include deep nasolabial folds, jowls and marionette lines.
+Additionally, neck rhytids or wrinkles and bands are observed.

 Dr. Thomassen has specialized in face and neck lifts and has over 17 years of experience.
 He performs a variety of facelifts in our Fort Lauderdale Office/Surgical Center.

-A facelift procedure rejuvenates the face by lifting and contouring the soft tissues under the skin as well as removing excess skin.
+A facelift procedure rejuvenates the face.
+It lifts and contours the soft tissues under the skin.
+It also removes excess skin.
 This is done using strategically placed incisions that are hidden in the contour of the ear and hairline.

 The Benefits of a Facelift with Dr. Thomassen

 Dr. Thomassen offers the most current procedures tailored to your goals.
-In addition, we tailor the anesthetic approach to ensure you feel most comfortable with the procedure.
-From local anesthesia only to intravenous sedation, you have options we can discuss that will ensure your safety and comfort.
-In addition, we perform this surgery in the privacy of our Office Surgical Center with a board certified Anesthesiologist.
+Additionally, we tailor the anesthetic approach to guarantee you feel most comfortable with the procedure.
+You have various options for anesthesia.
+These range from local anesthesia only to intravenous sedation.
+We can discuss these to make certain your safety and comfort.
+Moreover, we carry out this surgery in the privacy of our Office Surgical Center with a board certified Anesthesiologist.

 Our philosophy is that a natural yet more youthful look is important.
 We also value a quick recovery and long-lasting results.
 Dr. Thomassen will find the combination of treatments that will reach these goals.